chen199932/Project-1-Hungries/README.md

 The user will have the option to find their location or add their current address.
 * If the user clicks "Find My Location" it will display their exact location.
-* If user decides to write their address it will display their location.
+* If user decides to write their address it will display that location.

 Also have the option to choose the radius of how far they're willing to search for a restaurant.